-Good news for women with almond-shaped eyes: You can try pretty much any eyeliner look and it will flatter your eyes.
+Good news for eyeliner for almond-shaped eyes: You can try pretty much any eyeliner look and it will flatter your eyes.
 To play up the shape, start out with a very thin line in the inner corners, and then build the thickness out once you reach the outer third of your eye.
-You can either stop there, or add a slight wing at the end.
+You can either stop there or you can add a slight wing at the end.
 For an even more dramatic effect, carry the color down along your bottom lash line.

-With hooded and monolid eyes, be sure to get the liner right into the base of your lash line.
+When doing eyeliner for hooded and monolid eyes, be sure to get the liner right into the base of your lash line.
 Since your eyelid is hooded, you can make the liner as thick as you want—thin lines are difficult to see when your eyes are open.
-If you're going for a cat-eye, a thick, elongated wing will give your eyes the most shape and definition.
+If you're going for a cat eye, a thick, elongated wing will give your eyes the most shape and definition.
 Or you can make your eyes look rounder by making the liner thicker in the center of your eye, and thinner at the corners.
 This creates the illusion of an eye that's more curved.
 Just skip bottom eyeliner, which can close off your eyes, making them look smaller.

-With downturned eyes, it's all about keeping them lifted.
+With eyeliner for downturned eyes, it's all about keeping them lifted.
 Brighten the inner corners with a light-colored shimmery pencil and leave the lower lash line bare.
-Focus your efforts on the top lash line, starting directly below the highest point of your arch, then think up and outwards.
-A slight upward flick of liner at the outer corners will open up downturned eyes.
+Focus your efforts on the top lash line, starting directly below the highest point of your arch, and then think up and outward.
+A slightly upward flick of liner at the outer corners will open up downturned eyes.

-If your basic skills with an eye pencil or eyeliner brush could use a little improvement (a.k.a. your ability to get the line straight is lacking), try the connect-the-dots method.
+The options are endless for eyeliner for all eye shapes.
+If your basic skills with an eye pencil or eyeliner brush could use a little improvement (aka your ability to get the line straight is lacking), try the connect-the-dots method or smudging the liner out for a smokey shadow look.
 Just dot the liner as close to your lash line as possible, and then blend the dots together to create one smooth stroke.
 You'll get a straight line with this technique, regardless of your eye shape.